-5.1.
+5.3.
 Installation

-The V785 board must be inserted in a V430 VME 6U crate if the purchased version is equipped with a PAUX connector.
-If the version does not have the PAUX connector, it can be inserted into a standard VME 6U crate.
-Refer to Table 1.1 for details on the various versions.
-Please note that some versions of the board support live insertion/extraction into/from the crate, i.e. it is possible to insert or extract them from the crate without turning the crate off.
+The V1785 board can be inserted into both standard and V430 VME 6U crates.
+Please note that the board supports live insertion/extraction into/from the crate, i.e. it is possible to insert or extract it from the crate without turning the crate off.
 Moreover, it is possible to switch the board off by the relevant PWR switch (see § 3.5.2) without cutting the interrupt chain off.